sparkfun/SparkFun_RTK_Firmware/docs/permanent_base.md

 *Viewing a RAWX log in u-center*

-Press the play button (shown above) and you should see satellites quickly come in and out of view.
+Press the play button (shown above) and you should see satellites quickly come in and out of view as u-center 'plays' back the log file.

 ![RAWX packet within the Packet Console](https://raw.githubusercontent.com/sparkfun/SparkFun_RTK_Firmware/main/docs/img/SparkFun RTK Facet u-center RAWX packets.png)